ROCm/HIP/docs/how-to/hip_porting_driver_api.md

 HIP provides a context API to facilitate easy porting from existing Driver codes.
 In HIP, the `Ctx` functions largely provide an alternate syntax for changing the active device.

-Most new applications will prefer to use `hipSetDevice` or the stream APIs , therefore HIP has marked `hipCtx` APIs as **deprecated**.
+Most new applications will prefer to use `hipSetDevice` or the stream APIs, therefore HIP has marked `hipCtx` APIs as **deprecated**.
 Support for these APIs may not be available in future releases.
-For more details on deprecated APIs please refer [HIP deprecated APIs](https://rocm.docs.amd.com/projects/HIP/en/latest/reference/deprecated_api_list.html).
+For more details on deprecated APIs please refer [HIP deprecated APIs](../reference/deprecated_api_list).

 ## HIP Module and `Ctx` APIs